What's in this article?

 Again, there isn’t much you can do but prepare your bank balance here – whether it be for a costly repair or probably more suitably, a new boiler installation.
 Get calling a heating engineer and check out the best new boiler deals online.

 Boiler still busted?
-We can fit you a brand new one from just £1,595.
+We can fit you a brand new one as quick tomorrow.
 Get a quote online, today.

 #4 Leaky, or faulty heat exchanger